sourinkrpal/aicor-binder-tutorial/README.md

 4. The script launches the MuJoCo viewer in the VNC desktop.
 5. The user controls the simulation using buttons in JupyterLab.

-This pattern can be reused for other robots, simulators, or frameworks.
+This pattern can be reused for other robots, simulators, or frameworks, and enables users to interact with your lab via JupyterLab.

 ### 4.2.4 Why This Structure Is Recommended